Steve Smith (basketball): College career

 Smith finished his four-year career as the all-time leading scorer in Michigan State history, with 2,263 points.
 He ranks fourth on the school's all-time assists list (with 453) and fifth in rebounds (with 704).
 For his college career Smith averaged 18.5 points, 6.1 rebounds and 3.7 assists per contest in 122 games.
 He was named to the NABC All-American First Team as a senior.
 Smith led the Spartans to a Big Ten Championship and Sweet Sixteen appearance in 1990 and hit a game-winning, last-second three-pointer to beat Wisconsin–Green Bay in the first round of the 1991 NCAA Tournament.
-He was inducted into Michigan State's Athletics Hall of Fame in 2001.
+He was inducted into Michigan State University Athletics Hall of Fame in 2001.

 NBA career

 Miami Heat

 Smith was selected fifth overall in the 1991 NBA draft by the Miami Heat, a young expansion team which featured other young players such as Glen Rice, Rony Seikaly and Brian Shaw.
 Smith played in 61 games in his rookie season, starting in 59 with averages of 12 points a game and 4.6 assists.
 The young team made the playoffs to face the top seeded defending champion Chicago Bulls, who swept the Heat in 3 games in the first round.
 Smith averaged 16 points a game for the series.
 Injuries limited Smith to 48 games in the 1992–93 season, but he increased his scoring average to 16 points a game.
 Miami did not make the playoffs that year.

 The 1993–94 season would prove to be Smith's best in Miami, as he averaged 17.3 points a game with 5.1 assists as the Heat won 42 games and entered the first round of the playoffs against the Atlanta Hawks.
 The series went to 5 games, as Miami won its first playoff games in franchise history.
 Smith led the team in scoring during the series with 19.2 points and shot 40 percent from beyond the three-point line.
-Smith would play just two games to start the 1994–95 season before being traded along with Grant Long to Atlanta for Kevin Willis, a deal that was universally regarded as a one-sided heist by Atlanta, and that eventually led the Heat to hire Pat Riley as their coach and VP of Basketball Operations.
+Smith would play just two games to start the 1994–95 season before being traded in a fire sale along with Grant Long to Atlanta for Kevin Willis, a deal that was universally regarded as a one-sided heist by Atlanta.